Updown Court: Second receivership and eventual sale

-By May 2011 the estate had still not been sold and was still on the market at the original price of £70 million.
+By May 2011, the estate was still on the market at the original price of £70 million.
 In a bizarre move by the owner and agents the price was increased to £75 million in June 2011, before being cut by 30% to £50 million the next month.
 In August 2011, the property was placed into receivership by NAMA, with CB Richard Ellis acting as receivers. and the following month it was announced that the asking price had been slashed, with the property being priced "in excess of £30m".

 Finally, after over six years on the market, in October 2011, it was announced that the property had been sold for £35m by joint agents Knight Frank and Hamptons International to a purchaser, believed to be Dubai based education entrepreneur Sunny Varkey.

 The estate

 Set in the centre of 58 acre of gardens and mature woodland, Updown Court is entered by a £2 million (US$3 million) heated marble driveway.
 It has 103 rooms, 24 of which are bedrooms, each with its own marble en-suite bathroom.
 Among other features, it has a fully automated two-lane bowling alley, five swimming pools including an Infinity pool, a squash court, a floodlit tennis court, a wine cellar with a capacity for 3,000 bottles and a panic room.
 There are 5 acre of more than 30 different types of imported Italian marble, expansive terraces, and a customizable cinema with a 50-seat capacity.
 It also features an underground garage, with granite flooring, that has enough room for eight cars or limousines.
 The first floor is the main residential area, featuring eight generous bedroom suites, all en-suite.
 The penthouse floor contains two separate penthouse apartments, each with two bedrooms, reception area, bathroom, kitchen and occupies an entire wing of the property.
 There is also a sauna, and a "secret" passageway off of the property.
 Moreover, there is also a gymnasium, an indoor football pitch, and an outdoor equestrian yard with stables.
 Even further, there are 2 "plant rooms" (conservatories), a gallery, study, and library.

-Neighbours include Elton John, Sarah, Duchess of York, and Queen guitarist Brian May.
+Neighbours include Elton John, Sarah Ferguson, and Queen guitarist Brian May.